svelezsaffon/TestRailJavaApi/README.md

 	data.put(CaseCodes.COMMENT,"This test case passed correctly");
 }

+/*
+Snd the results to the TestRail Server
+*/
 api.add_result_for_case(data,help);

-log.info("Report has been succesfully sent to TestRail Server");
+log.info("Report has been successfully sent to TestRail Server");

 ```